nsilberman/microsoft_graph_mcp_server/doc/EMAIL_FUNCTIONS.md

 3. **Clear cache when needed**: Use `clear_email_cache` to free up memory or start fresh.

-4. **Use pagination for large result sets**: When browsing emails, use pagination with appropriate `top` values to manage memory usage.
+4. **Use pagination for large result sets**: When browsing emails, use pagination with the configured `page_size` to manage memory usage.
+Configure `PAGE_SIZE` in your environment variables to adjust the number of items per page.

 5. **Respect parameter limits**:
    - `days` parameter: maximum 29 (not 30)